twm/yarrharr/HACKING.rst

 Development
 ===========

 I suggesting using ``virtualenv`` to manage Python dependencies.
-Please limit runtime dependencies to pure Python for portability, but the build-time deps are pretty extensive.
+Runtime dependencies are limited to pure Python for portability, but the build-time deps are pretty extensive.

+``lessc``, installed via ``npm``, is used for building the CSS.
+The goal is to keep to the version used in the current Ubuntu LTS release, despite how difficult the Node.js and npm folks make that.

 Building Yarrharr
 -----------------